regundoo/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image1] ## Bild einfügen!!!

 #### 3. Preparing the training set
-As seen in the distrbuiton in the classes, there are a few classes with less data.
-This will lead to an undderrated model for this classes.
-Therfore, the classes are prepared with an RandomOverSampler algorith.
+As seen in the distribution in the classes, there are a few classes with less data.
+This will lead to an underrated model for this classes.
+Therefore, the classes are prepared with an RandomOverSampler algorithm.
 All classes will be over sampled to the max. amount of classes available (2010 classes).

 ![alt text][image2]
 ![alt text][image3]

 #### 4. Equalizing the images
-Since the images in the data set are very inconsistant, the images have to be equalized.
+Since the images in the data set are very inconsistent, the images have to be equalised.
 The lighting for the images differs from image to image and also the texture.
-Therfore, the Y channels of each image are equalized with the cv2.equalizeHist function.
+Therefore, the Y channels of each image are equalised with the cv2.equalizeHist function.
 This is performed for all data sets and gives an output of the images as following:
 ![alt text][image5]

-The following destribution shows the images in the three data sets.
+The following distribution shows the images in the three data sets.
 As seen, the training data is now all at 2010 images per class:
 ![alt text][image4]